-SVA encourages individuals with alcohol or other drug-related problems to seek assistance through a drug and alcohol program.

-Students seeking assistance are encouraged to speak with a staff member at SVA's Student Health and Counseling Services (340 E. 24th Street, Ground Floor, 212.592.2246, Monday-Friday, 9:00 AM-5:00 PM) for support.
+SVA encourages individuals with alcohol or other drug-related problems to seek assistance through one of the drugs and alcohol programs listed in this section.
+Students seeking assistance are encouraged to speak with a staff member at SVA's Student Health and Counseling Services (340 East 24th Street, ground floor, 212.592.2246, Monday-Friday, 9:00 AM-5:00 PM) for support.
 Short-term confidential services are provided free of charge.

-Staff and faculty seeking assistance are encouraged to speak with their healthcare professional for support.
+Staff and faculty seeking assistance are encouraged to speak with their health care professional for support.